martimlobao/gmail-inbox-labels/README.md

 <!-- markdownlint-disable-next-line no-inline-html -->
 <p align="center"><img src="images/demo.gif" alt="Extension demo"/></p>

-**Gmail Inbox Labels** is a Chrome extension that modifies the behavior of Gmail labels in the sidebar so that clicking a label only shows emails that are in the inbox.
+**Bring Back Inbox's Best Feature to Gmail!**

+This Chrome extension replicates a beloved feature from Google's now-deprecated Inbox app: when you click a label in Gmail's sidebar, you'll only see emails that are both in the inbox and have that label.
+This makes it easy to process your inbox by label, just like you could in Inbox.

-The motivation behind this extension is to recreate the functionality from Google's now-deprecated Inbox app, which made it easier to sort through emails by allowing users to go through each bundle of emails in their inbox separately.
-With this extension, you can filter emails by label while ensuring that only inbox emails are displayed, helping you prioritize and organize more efficiently.
+The motivation behind this extension is to help users sort through emails more efficiently by allowing them to go through each bundle of inbox emails separately.
+With this extension, you can filter emails by label while ensuring that only inbox emails are displayed, helping you prioritize and organize more effectively.

 ## Installation